 Clean High Pull From Hang

-While the clean high pull from hang isn’t commonly used within the sport of Weightlifting, it is a very common exercise within sports performance.
+While the hang clean high pull isn’t commonly used within the sport of Weightlifting, it is a very common exercise within sports performance.
 And for good reason.

 Further, they are just as effective as loaded trap bar squat jumps for improving jump height, peak power, peak force, and the ability to produce force in a short time period .
 You can perform the clean high pull from the high hang (closer to the hips) or the hang (just above the knees).